Bindiya Rana

-Bindiya Rana is a Pakistani transgender activist.
-She is a member of the Khwaja Sara community and the founder and president of Gender Interactive Alliance headquartered in Pakistan.
-Rana ran for a seat in the provincial assembly in Karachi but lost the election.
+Bindiya Rana is a Pakistani transgender activist who is the founder and president of the Gender Interactive Alliance (GIA), headquartered in Karachi.
+In 2013, she stood as a candidate for a seat in the Sindh Provincial Assembly but was unsuccessful.

 Early life

-Rana was born into a family comprising 12 siblings.
-As an adolescent, she spent a significant amount of time in a dera, a place that houses trans persons.
-With help from her father, Bindiya rented an apartment in Karachi at the age of 15.
-Though hesitant and with a few obstacles at first, her family has come to support her.
+Rana was born into a family of twelve siblings.
+During her adolescence, she spent time in a dera, a communal residence for trans persons.
+With her father's support, she rented an apartment in Karachi at the age of fifteen.
+Her family, initially hesitant, came to accept and support her identity.

-Activism
+Career

 Rana is the founder and president of the Gender Interactive Alliance (GIA).
-Other executive members have included Rifee Khan, Rimsha and Sara Gill.
-The GIA has aided its trans members in availing of ID cards.
-Rana is a petitioner in the Sindh High Court of Pakistan for trans rights.
-She is one of the primary representatives of the Khwaja Sira community in Pakistan.
+Other executive members have included Rifee Khan, Rimsha, and Sara Gill.
+The GIA has assisted its members in obtaining national identity cards.
+Rana has also served as a petitioner in the Sindh High Court on matters relating to transgender rights, and is regarded as one of the principal representatives of the Khwaja Sara community in Pakistan.

-In 2013, Bindiya contested an election in Karachi, whereupon she was subject to a number of death threats.
-This was an attempt for a seat in the provincial assembly.
-Her gender identity created obstacles in her ability to contest elections, wherein she had to file a case in the Supreme Court.
-She was unable to secure a seat in the elections.
+In 2013, Rana contested a seat in the Sindh Provincial Assembly in Karachi, becoming one of Pakistan's first transgender candidates to stand in a general election.
+She received death threats during the campaign and was required to file a case in the Supreme Court of Pakistan after her gender identity was cited as an obstacle to her candidacy.
+She did not secure a seat.

-In her community, Rana is considered to be a guru, and she has over 50 apprentices or chelas.
-She has called out the faulty representation of trans persons in the Pakistani Census, leading to a count that was far lower than the estimate.
-Rana is an advocate of healthcare and is against sexual violence inflicted on trans persons.
-She has aided in the setup of free medical camps for women and children in the interior Sindh and Balochistan.
+Within her community, Rana holds the status of guru, with over fifty apprentices, known as chelas.
+She has criticised the undercounting of transgender persons in the Pakistani census, arguing that official figures fell well short of credible estimates.
+Rana is an advocate for transgender healthcare and has spoken out against sexual violence directed at trans persons.
+She has supported the establishment of free medical camps for women and children in interior Sindh and Balochistan.

-In 2015, Rana was involved in a protest against the lack of polling booths for trans persons for the local government polls.
-As a result, the trans community decided to boycott the elections.
+In December 2015, Rana participated in protests against the absence of dedicated polling arrangements for transgender persons during the local government elections.
+The protests contributed to a decision by parts of the trans community to boycott the polls.